-The financial statements of the Centre have been prepared under the historical cost convention, unless otherwise indicated in the summary of significant accounting policies (Note 3).
+The financial statements of the Centre have been prepared using cost and fair value bases unless otherwise indicated in the summary of significant accounting policies (Note 3).

 The preparation of financial statements in conformity with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia requires the Board Members to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reported period.
 Actual results could differ from those estimates.